etingof/talks/devconf-redfish-future-of-hardware-management/talk.rst

 The IPMI (Intelligent Platform Management Interface) is the direct predecessor of the Redfish.
 It was designed 20 years ago to run on the weak computers of the time.

-Now days IPMI turned out to be difficult to deal with and not quite secure.
+Now days IPMI turned out to be difficult to deal with because of:

+* it's hard to script with it
+* does not scale up due to UDP transport
+* not quite secure

 Many advanced Redfish features first appeared in various proprietary protocols designed by hardware vendors like HP, Dell, Intel and others